Oldsmobile 98: Eleventh generation (1985–1990)

-Touring Sedan

-The Oldsmobile Touring Sedan (informally "TS") was a trim level of the Eleventh Generation Olsmobile Ninety Eight, marketed by Oldsmobile from 1987-1993 across two generations, both using the front-wheel drive GM C-platform.

-Available as a four-door sedan, the TS targeted buyers of imported sports-luxury sedans, e.g., those from Audi, BMW, Mercedes-Benz and Acura.

 Twelfth generation (1991–1996)

 The final generation of the Oldsmobile Ninety Eight coincided with its 50th anniversary in 1991, continuing to use the GM C Platform with added length, rear fender skirts, wide tail, low nose, and a split-grille with wraparound headlights.
 The wheelbase remained unchanged from the previous generation, and overall length increased by over 9 inches (229 mm), mostly at the rear of the car, resulting in a larger trunk.

-The final generation Ninety-Eight was available in two main trim levels: the traditional luxury-oriented Regency models and the performance-oriented Touring models.
-The engine choices included normally aspirated (all years) and supercharged (1992-1995) versions of the 3.8 L V6.
-To commemorate the 50th anniversary of the Ninety-Eight, Oldsmobile offered a "50th Anniversary" package in 1991.
+The final generation Ninety Eight was available in two main trim levels: the traditional luxury-oriented Regency models and the performance-oriented Touring models.
+The engine choices included normally aspirated (all years) and supercharged (1992–1995) versions of the 3.8 L V6.
+The Touring was offered with five-passenger seating and alloy wheels (shared with the LSS).
+The two-tone body of the previous generation was replaced with a monochromatic exterior (including a body-color grille); all chrome trim was deleted (with the exception of badging).
+To commemorate the 50th anniversary of the Ninety Eight, Oldsmobile offered a "50th Anniversary" package in 1991.
 This limited edition model was available only in black or white and featured cloisonné front fender anniversary emblems, gold nameplate badging, gold striping, and unique gold accent alloy wheels.
 The interior was trimmed in burl walnut with gold accents.